Fri 29th September 2023

-We know how popular pilgrimages are and this winter we bring you a very special one on the south coast of England - the St Augustine Way covering 19 miles from Ramsgate to Canterbury.
+We know how popular pilgrimages are and this autumn we once again bring you a very special one on the south coast of England - the St Augustine Way covering 19 miles from Ramsgate to Canterbury.
 A chance to walk with a small group of women, of any or no faith, through the beautiful Kent countryside learning about the ancient pilgrims and having your own time to reflect as you walk.
+Our guide is the experienced pilgrimage leader Faye Smith.

 Guide: Faye Smith a published writer and experienced pilgrimage guide